 - Spices.
 A blend of garlic powder, dried parsley, dried oregano, salt, and pepper adds fantastic Italian-inspired flair.

-- Dry the shrimp, then toss them with oil, lemon zest and juice, and spices.
+- Dry the shrimp with paper towels, then toss them with oil, lemon zest and juice, and spices.
 Let sit at room temperature for 15 minutes or in the refrigerator for up to 1 hour.

 - Stir the breadcrumbs and Parmesan together in one dish.
 Beat the egg in another dish.